 - Medicare beneficiaries who receive a non-affirmed prior authorization decision letter can call Fed Pro Services, LLC at 1-888-855-0542 for assistance until July 17, 2020, when this Medicare service ends.
 TTY users should call 1-855-200-0763.
 Customer service representatives will discuss beneficiaries’ transportation needs and direct them to the most appropriate transportation resources in their area.

 - Medicare beneficiaries can ask other programs that they may be a part of, like Medicaid or Programs of All-inclusive Care for the Elderly (PACE) if they qualify for their help with transportation coverage.

 - Medicare beneficiaries can also contact Eldercare at 1-800-677-1116 or their local State Health Insurance Assistance Program to ask about other state and local services that can help.

 COVID-19 Pandemic Update

 The testing of the Medicare Prior Authorization Model for Repetitive, Scheduled Non‑Emergent Ambulance Transport under section 1115A of the Social Security Act (the Act) is being extended in the current model states of Delaware, the District of Columbia, Maryland, New Jersey, North Carolina, Pennsylvania, South Carolina, Virginia, and West Virginia for one additional year while CMS continues to work towards nationwide expansion under section 1834(l)(16) of the Act.
-You can see more information about this notice at the Federal Register Gov Website.
+You can see more information about this notice on the Federal Register Gov Website.

 The prior authorization process under the extension of the model under 1115A authority will continue to apply in the nine states listed previously for the following codes for Medicare payment: